1.3.2 Bylaws of the Board of Trustees

 Section 1: Officers of the College

-The officers of the College shall be the chair, vice chair of the board of trustees, and the president and one or more vice presidents.
-All officers shall serve at the pleasure of the Board of Trustees except for vice presidents, who shall serve at the pleasure of the president in consultation with the Board of Trustees.
+The officers of the College shall be the chair, vice chair of the board of trustees, the president and one or more vice presidents, and a secretary.
+All officers shall serve at the pleasure of the Board of Trustees except for vice presidents, who shall serve at the pleasure of the president subject to the approval of the Board of Trustees.